"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 Prof. Bob Rucker

 Former TV News anchor, reporter & photographer who became the national news correspondent for CNN in San Francisco before he went into university teaching at U of Illinois, UC and SJSU.
+He was born and raised in Chicago.

 TV Academy Career Recognition